XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 The first requirement to bouncing payments is [robustly monitoring for incoming payments](#robustly-monitoring-for-payments).
 You do not want to accidentally refund a customer for more than they sent you!
 (This is particularly important if your bounce process is automated.)
 The [Partial Payment Flag Gateway Bulletin (PDF)](https://ripple.com/files/GB-2014-06.pdf) explains how to avoid a common problem.

 Second, you should send bounced payments as Partial Payments.
-Since third parties can manipulate the cost of pathways between addresses, Partial Payments allow you to divest yourself of the full amount without being concerned about exchange rates within the Ripple Consensus Ledger.
+Since third parties can manipulate the cost of pathways between addresses, Partial Payments allow you to divest yourself of the full amount without being concerned about exchange rates within the XRP Ledger.
 You should publicize your bounced payments policy as part of your terms of use.
 Send the bounced payment from either an operational address or a standby address.

 * To send a Partial Payment using `rippled`, enable the [tfPartialPayment flag](reference-transaction-format.html#payment-flags) on the transaction.
 Set the `Amount` field to the amount you received and omit the `SendMax` field.
 * To send a Partial Payment using RippleAPI, set the `allowPartialPayment` field of the [Payment object](reference-rippleapi.html#payment) to `true`.
 Set the `source.maxAmount` and `destination.amount` both equal to the amount you received.